GatlenCulp/nix-gat-vscode/README.md

 - **Easy Customization:** Import only what you want, or override settings in `config.nvix`.
 - **Flake Native:** Built for the modern Nix ecosystem. -->

+Note: Will have to use the nixpkgs overlay available in this flake for it to work `flake.overlays.default`.
+Which is basically just `nix-vscode-extensions.overlays.default`

 ## Quickstart

 Try VSCode with this configuration instantly (no install required):